UTIs and cranberry juice

 There is a theory that cranberries contain an antioxidant that prevents bacteria from sticking to not only the side of the bladder but all other parts of the urinary tract.
 These antioxidants within the cranberry morph the bacteria, making it unable to attach itself and cause an infection.

-There have been mixed studies when proving that cranberries reduce UTIs
+There have been mixed studies when proving that cranberry juice reduces UTIs

 One study concentrated on a group of women who have already had a history of UTIs.
 Out of those women, 20% reported that drinking 1.7 ounces of cranberry-lingonberry juice every day for 6 months had successfully lowered their risk of having a UTI.